 If You Can Perform Hip Dips (Read This)

-As people get older, their hips have a greater propensity to dip, so many people are looking for information about hip dips.
+As people age, their hips are more likely to dip, so many seek information about hip dips.

 Therefore, before making any significant changes to your current workout routine, you need to have the answer to the following fundamental question: